Broken Lives: Background

 acted as media liaison for the defence team during the preparation for and hearing of the appeals.
-In 2002, this epic story of Western Australian jurisprudence, begun with the events of the late 1950s and early 1960s, approached its conclusion: the conviction of John Button for manslaughter was quashed.
+In 2002, this epic story of Western Australian jurisprudence, which began with the events of the late 1950s and early 1960s, approached its conclusion: the conviction of John Button for manslaughter was quashed.
 Darryl Beamish's wilful murder conviction was quashed in 2005.